frac-tion/teleport/README.md

 ```

 ## Roadmap
-We are currently working on an MVP for a native GNOME app that only sends files, but longer term we are interested in doing things like:
+It's still early days, but we have exciting plans for the future.
+While Teleport can currently only send individual files, longer term we are interested in doing things like:
-* drag & drop files to send them
+* sending multiple files and folders
 * sending text snippets
 * file transfer progress bars
-* settings dialog
-* file encryption
+* encryption in transit
 * native Android/iOS/macOS/Windows apps

 ## Build